Ebonsignori/water-plant-uml/README.md

 Pass the `-l` flag to use a local PlantUML server running on port `8792` by default, or specify the PlantUML server's port with the `-d` flag.

-For example, to user a server running on `localhost:8675`,
+For example, to use a server running on `localhost:8675` for converting a .puml,
 ```
 water-uml export example.puml -l -d 8675
 ```